Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 Diagnostics

-The basis of the diagnosis is the patient's complaints, his examination by the attending doctor and analysis of the examination results.
+The basis of diagnosis is the patient’s complaints, his examination by the attending doctor and analysis of the examination results.

-The study of the patient's condition includes:
+The examination of the patient's condition includes:

 • electrolyte analysis, which determines the presence of chronic diseases in the lungs;

-• x-rays to exclude broncho-pulmonary diseases;
+• X-rays to exclude bronchopulmonary diseases;

 Treatment